moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 ## Automatic migration

-The `buf config migrate-v1beta1` command automatically migrates all of your `buf` configuration files from `v1beta1` to `v1`.
+The `buf beta migrate-v1beta1` command automatically migrates all of your `buf` configuration files from `v1beta1` to `v1`.

 For example, consider this `buf.yaml` with multiple roots: